HorizenOfficial/evm-documentation/docs/deploy.md

 ```

 ## Deploying a Contract using Hardhat
 To deploy a contract, you will use a deployment script that is specific for your smart contract.
-Hardhat script.
 Go to the `script/` folder and find the following deploy.ts file:

 ### Deploy contract ERC20.sol
 To deploy your contract ERC20.sol, create a folder in your Hardhat project and name it, **scripts/**.
 Copy this script (below) and name it **ERC20.ts**.